 If you’re a DIYer, find inspiration in this ingenious Emoji party invitation from Luscious Verde, that they created for a bat mitzvah.
 The best part?
 The RSVP cards that replaces “regrets” with “[poop] I can’t make it.”
 Genius.

 Such cheery free printable DIY emoji invitations by Michelle from Joyful Riot.
-It’s really just the basic face template so upload it into PicMonkey or Canva, and layer your own type over the top.
+[Edited: no longer available] It’s really just the basic face template so upload it into PicMonkey or Canva, and layer your own type over the top.

 Of course it’s easy to also just do a Google image search for transparent emoji PNG images, and upload a grid of emoji icons and print that out on card stock.
 So easy, that I made this free printable Emoji party invitation just for you!
 Seriously!
 I made this!

 Just print it out on 4×6 and go to town.
 Want a different one?
 Again, PicMonkey.